 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-Take to the Caribbean aboard the Panorama II on an expedition that draws together Cuba’s colorful culture and its rare marine wonders.
+Take to the Caribbean aboard the Harmony V on an expedition that draws together Cuba’s colorful culture and its rare marine wonders.
 In colonial cities from Havana to Trinidad and Cienfuegos, meet artists, musicians, historians and more who are safeguarding Cuban traditions and shaping them for the future.
 Then explore seldom-visited isles off the southern coast, and discover pristine wildlife sanctuaries through the eyes of local conservationists.

-Delve into Cuba’s past and present while
+Delve into the country’s past and present

 Get a local perspective on the Bay of Pigs

 visited Isla de la Juventud, where Fidel and